MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 * **Refresh is more reliable**: For example, it's not necessary to maintain long-running connections to volatile source systems.
 * **Resource consumption is reduced**: Less data to refresh reduces overall consumption of memory and other resources.

-Incremental refresh is available in dataflows created in Power BI and dataflows created in Power Apps<!--Here and throughout: For references to "Power Apps portal," please see the edit notes attached to task 1983193.
-I changed them to "admin center" where it seemed appropriate, but maybe it should be "the Power Platform admin center" at first mention and then just "admin center"?-->.
-This article shows screens from Power BI, but these instructions apply to dataflows created in Power BI or in the Power Apps admin center.
+Incremental refresh is available in dataflows created in Power BI and dataflows created in Power Apps.
+This article shows screens from Power BI, but these instructions apply to dataflows created in Power BI or in Power Apps.

 ![Incremental refresh for dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-03.png)

-Using incremental refresh in dataflows created in Power BI requires that the dataflow reside in a workspace in [Premium capacity](https://docs.microsoft.com/power-bi/service-premium-what-is).<!--Edit okay?
-I couldn't follow this.--> Incremental refresh in the Power Apps admin center requires Power Apps Plan 2.
+Using incremental refresh in dataflows created in Power BI requires that the dataflow reside in a workspace in [Premium capacity](https://docs.microsoft.com/power-bi/service-premium-what-is).
+Incremental refresh in Power Apps requires Power Apps Plan 2.

 In either Power BI or Power Apps, using incremental refresh requires that source data ingested into the dataflow have a DateTime field on which incremental refresh can filter.